Contrast-Security-OSS/DeveloperLearnGuide/docs/SQL Injection/SQL Injection in Java.md

 user data is necessary.
 Deciding which characters to escape depends on the database in use and the context into which the untrusted data is being placed.

-This is difficult to do by hand, but luckily the[ESAPI](https://owasp.org/www-project-enterprise-security-api/)library offers such functionality.
+This is difficult to do by hand, but luckily the [ESAPI](https://owasp.org/www-project-enterprise-security-api/) library offers such functionality.

 Here's an example of safely encoding a dynamically built statement for an Oracle database using untrusted data: